 2. Mint plants can be harvested constantly.

-Mint grows quickly, so the mint leaves can be harvested on a regular basis.
+Mint grows quickly, so it’s important to harvest mint on a regular basis.
 Even if a plant is cut all the way back, it will recover itself in a matter of just a week or two.
 Mint produces runners, which are stems that grow downward, reaching back into the soil.
 These runners become new mint plants.
 When growing mint in containers, it’s important to quickly remove any diseased plants.
 Because it is a fast grower, mint is a great herb to preserve by drying or freezing.
 Freshly dried mint makes the best tea, and it can also be added to casseroles or used as a dry rub for lamb.

 3. Mint can be grown in partial shade or full sun.

 Another reason mint is so easy to grow is that it does well in full sun or part shade.
 So even if your deck or patio faces east, and doesn’t get full afternoon sun, you can still grow healthy and beautiful mint.
 Mint is a perennial, so it will come back, if the conditions are good.
 I have grown mint in containers for years, but it wasn’t until last growing season that it came back for the first time.
 I believe placing my container in full sun helped that happen.
 Previously, I grew mint on our deck, and it wasn’t in full sun.
 The mint grew well, but I had to replant every year.

 4. There is literally no maintenance, except watering.

 There is nothing you need to do to grow healthy mint plants, except water them.
 My method for planting is simple.
-I purchase small mint plants and place them in fresh, fertilized potting soil.
+I purchase small mint plants, and place them in fresh, fertilized potting soil.
 I try to water them regularly, especially in the hot weather.
 I admit that at times I forget, but the mint hangs in there!
 If you harvest your mint regularly, there is no need to pinch it back, which eliminates one more gardening chore.
 Watch out for mint rust, which is a fungus that displays orange spots on the mint leaves.

 5. Use the mint leaves in delicious recipes.

-6. Mint plants repel flies, moths, and mosquitoes.
+6. Mint plants repel flies, moths, aphids, spider mites, and mosquitoes.

 If you place your herb garden containers on your deck or patio, the scent of the various herbs, including mint, will act as a built-in bug repellent.
-The scent comes from the essential oil that is naturally in the herbs, and bugs tend to avoid it.
-The more herbs you plant, the less bugs you will have!
+The scent comes from the essential oil that is naturally in the herbs, and insects tend to avoid it.
+The more herbs you plant, the less pests you will have!
 On the plus side, pollinators and butterflies love mint, and the bees aren’t particular about the variety!

 7. Mint can be grown indoors.